 - 100 Introduction to Theatre (F5).
 Fundamental elements of history, literature, performance, and design.
 NOTE: Required course for the Theatre major and minor and a prerequisite for other courses in the major and minor. - 120 Acting I (F5).
-An introduction to elements of conventional acting for the stage and screen. - Auditioning for a Mainstage production(watch for calls for auditions)
+An introduction to elements of conventional acting for the stage and screen.

 - 220 Production Technologies.
 An introduction to production technology and techniques.
-Provides hands-on experience with set construction and lighting.
-(F5 pending) - 222 Introduction to Theatrical Design (F5)
+Provides hands-on experience with set construction and lighting. - 222 Introduction to Theatrical Design (F5)

-- Art courses including Performance Art (F5)

-- Dramatic literature courses in Greek and Roman Studies, English, and Modern Languages and Literatures (F4)
+- Art courses including Performance Art (F5) - Dramatic literature courses in Greek and Roman Studies, English, and Modern Languages and Literatures (F4)

-- Applied Music Lessons(F5)